Caroline Islands: Postage stamps

 During the period of German control, Germany issued postage stamps for the islands.

 Transportation

 Transportation within the islands is either by boat or air (if in close proximity of an airfield).

 Air travel is mostly domestic as most facilities cannot handle large aircraft.
 Caroline Islands Air is a chartered and the only domestic airline.

-Flora
+Flora and Fauna

+Palau and Yap are the only places outside the Philippines where Callicarpa micrantha is native.

+Campnosperma brevipetiolatum was first named and classified by the German botanist Georg Volkens while carrying out research on Yap.
+He described the species in 1901 in the article 'Die Vegetation der Karolinen, mit besonderer Berücksichtigung der von Yap' in the periodical Botanische Jahrbücher für Systematik, Pflanzengeschichte und Pflanzengeographie(Leipzig).

+Crinum bakeri is endemic to the Caroline and Marshall Islands, and was first described by Karl Moritz Schumann in 1887.

+Psychotria hombroniana is endemic to the Caroline and Mariana Islands, with five subspecies being found on the Carolines, and three subspecies on the Marianas.

 Three of the four species in the genus Ponapea are endemic to the Caroline Islands.